BugSplat-Git/bugsplat-ng/README.md

 npm i -D @bugsplat/symbol-upload
 ```

 Configure your `angular.json` file to output source maps.
-We suggest enabling source maps for both your application code and any vendor chunks that are generated by Angular.
+We suggest enabling source maps for both your application code and any vendor chunks generated by Angular.

 ```js
 {